Reversing a String in PHP

 Basic Implementations

-The implementation below is the most simple, taking advantage of PHP’s vast amount of ‘built-in’ functions to reverse the supplied string.
+The implementation below is the simplest, as it takes advantage of PHP’s extensive built-in functions to reverse the supplied string.

 function reverse($str)